 In addition to services related to executive compensation, Frederic W. Cook also provides the Board of Director's Nominating and Governance Committee information and advice considered when recommending compensation of the independent directors.
 Frederic W. Cook & Co. has no other business relationships with the Company and receives no other payments from the Company.
 The MD&C Committee adopted a written policy to ensure the independence of any compensation consultants it uses for executive compensation matters.
 The MD&C Committee has considered the independence of Frederic W. Cook & Co. in light of SEC rules and New York Stock Exchange listing standards.
-In connection with this process, the MD&C Committee has reviewed, among other items, a letter from Frederic W. Cook & Co. addressing the independence of Frederic W. Cook & Co., (ii) fees paid by us as a percentage of Frederic W. Cook & Co.'s total revenue, (iii) policies or procedures of Frederic W. Cook & Co. that are designed to prevent conflicts of interest, (iv) any business or personal relationships between our executive officers and the senior advisor.
+In connection with this process, the MD&C Committee has reviewed, among other items, a letter from Frederic W. Cook & Co. addressing the independence of Frederic W. Cook & Co. and the members of the consulting team serving the MD&C Committee, including the following factors: (i) other services provided to us by Frederic W. Cook & Co., (ii) fees paid by us as a percentage of Frederic W. Cook & Co.'s total revenue, (iii) policies or procedures of Frederic W. Cook & Co. that are designed to prevent conflicts of interest, (iv) any business or personal relationships between the senior advisor of the consulting team with a member of the MD&C Committee, (v) any Company stock owned by the senior advisor or any member of his immediate family, and (vi) any business or personal relationships between our executive officers and the senior advisor.
 The MD&C Committee discussed these considerations and concluded that the work performed by Frederic W. Cook & Co. and its senior advisor involved in the engagement did not raise any conflict of interest.